How Health Care Fares In Obama's Budget Freeze

 JULIE ROVNER: Speaking to reporters, Health and Human Services Secretary Kathleen Sebelius defended the fact that the programs under her purview did, well, pretty well.

-Secretary KATHLEEN SEBELIUS (Department of Health and Human Services): We target relief directly to working Americans who need them most and make long overdue investments to strengthen our health care and public health systems, keeping all of us healthy and more secure.
+KATHLEEN SEBELIUS: We target relief directly to working Americans who need them most and make long overdue investments to strengthen our health care and public health systems, keeping all of us healthy and more secure.

-Those increases didnt go unnoticed by people like New Hampshire Senator Judd Gregg, the senior Republican on the Budget Committee.
+ROVNER: Those increases didn't go unnoticed by people like New Hampshire Senator Judd Gregg, the senior Republican on the Budget Committee.
 Here's how he put it on Fox News.

-Representative JUDD GREGG (Republican, New Hampshire): I think it was Einstein who said that insanity is doing the wrong thing over and over and expecting change.
+JUDD GREGG: I think it was Einstein who said that insanity is doing the wrong thing over and over and expecting change.
 Well this is fiscal insanity to continue to grow the government the way we're growing it, continuing to spend the way we're spending, continue to raise the debt the way we're raising it.
 We're going to pass on to our kids a country that basically is insolvent.

 ROVNER: Groups that lobby for money for public health programs though, feel like they dodged a bullet.

-Mr. JULIO ABREU (Lobbyist, Mental Health America): It means that these programs, these public health agencies are an important part of the administration's vision looking forward.
+JULIO ABREU: It means that these programs, these public health agencies are an important part of the administration's vision looking forward.

 ROVNER: Julio Abreu is a lobbyist with the health group Mental Health America and the president of the Coalition for Health Funding, which represents dozens of organizations.
 He says many of the groups that are part of his coalition are also working for the health overhaul, but while they wait, he says the programs they support in the budget can fill important holes.